azsk/DevOpsKit-docs/07-Customizing-AzSK-for-your-Org/Readme.md

 ### 3. Using CICD Extension with custom org policy

 To set up CICD when using custom org policy, please follow below steps:
-1. Add Security Verification Tests (SVTs) in VSTS pipeline by following the main steps [here](../03-Security-In-CICD#adding-svts-in-the-release-pipeline).
+1. Add Security Verification Tests (SVTs) in VSTS pipeline by following the steps [here](../03-Security-In-CICD#adding-svts-in-the-release-pipeline).
-2. Make sure step 5 is completed for adding variables(AzSKServerURL and EnableServerAuth) in same document
+2. Make sure AzSKServerURL and EnableServerAuth settings in the AzSK_SVTs task are setup correctly (Refer step 5 in the document referred above)

 Having set the policy URL along with AzSK_SVTs Task, you can verify if your CICD task has been properly setup by following steps [here](../03-Security-In-CICD#verifying-that-the-svts-have-been-added-and-configured-correctly).

-Policy owner can monitor subscriptions being scanned from different environments with the help of application insight telemetry.
+Policy owner can monitor the subscriptions being scanned from different environments with the help of application insight telemetry.

 ```AI Query
 customEvents